 Education and Outreach

 Talley uses science to spark interest, nurture curiosity and learning, and connect people with nature and place in order to encourage environmental stewardship, provide blue and green workforce training, and improve community well-being.
-Talley leads outreach activities for the public, environmental practitioners and educators, and since 2005 has taught a diversity of ecology, biology and environmental science classes at UCSD (current), University of San Francisco and University of San Diego, giving her the ability to effectively teach and communicate across a range of audiences.
+Talley leads outreach activities for the public, school kids, environmental practitioners, and educators, and since 2005 has taught a diversity of ecology, biology and environmental science classes at UCSD (Muir College), University of San Francisco, and University of San Diego.
 Since 2005, Talley has also served as a science advisor and wetland scientist for the Ocean Discovery Institute.
 She is currently a lead for the California Commercial Fisheries Apprenticeship Program.